Pete Crino, MD, PhD

 Before his appointment to Chairman of the UMSOM Department of Neurology, Dr. Crino was professor and vice-chair for research at Temple University School of Medicine’s Shriners Hospital Pediatric Research Center in Philadelphia.
 Over the last 20 years, his lab has had continuous funding from the National Institutes of Health, through which he has four grants totaling $4.1 million.
 He has co-authored 151 peer-reviewed manuscripts, chapters, and reviews.
 He has been invited to lecture all over the world.

-Learn More About Our Medical Science Advisory Board Here.
+Learn More About Our Medical Science Advisory Council Here.